How do we Maintain Financial Wellness?

 AAU peers = public members of the American Association of Universities.
 The AAU is a group of over 60 Research I universities; membership is by invitation only.
 Visit the AAU website for more information on the AAU.

-Source: IPEDS financial data fiscal years 2010, 2011, and 2012.
+Source: IPEDS financial data fiscal years 2010-2014.
 Peers included in above data are majority of AAU public universities, and exclude the University of California schools and UT-Austin.
-UCB fiscal year 2013 data is from unaudited supplemental financial statements.
+UCB fiscal year 2015 data is from unaudited supplemental financial statements.

 The uniqueness of the CFI is that it incorporates four different, yet common, accounting financial ratios for one overall financial wellness measurement.